 - In SDPR and WINSS, these counts include students enrolled as of the 3rd Friday of September.
 These counts are sometimes called "Fall Enrollment."

 Except in very rare situations, e.g., as those involving temporary expulsion, all students included in these enrollment counts are expected to have non-zero possible/actual days of attendance.

 - 1996-97 through 2003-04.
 Attendance data were collected at the school level by grade level, gender, and race/ethnicity as part of the School Performance Report collection.

-- 2004-05 and beyond.
+- 2004-05 through 2015-16.
 Attendance data and a wide range of demographic data are collected at the student level as part of the Individual Student Enrollment System (ISES).
 Reporting expanded to include attendance by economic, disability, and English language proficiency status.
 The criteria for counting attendance days was made more explicit.